 Characteristics of Societal Marketing

-Following are the common features of the societal marketing concept.
+The following are the common features of the societal marketing concept.

-Consumer and Social Well Being
+Consumer and Social well-being

 One of the common features of societal marketing is that it is directed toward the well-being of consumers and society.
 It emphasizes organizations make products that are in favor of customers and society’s long-run interests.